 “Internet policy is complicated, but we want people to understand how it impacts them,” she says.
-“We’re the intermediaries who ensure the voices of those most impacted are amplified and heard by those making the critical decisions that impact the Internet.”
+“We’re the intermediaries who ensure the voices of those most affected are amplified and heard by those making the critical decisions that affect the internet.”

 The importance of giving the public a voice was a theme throughout Ms. Tribe’s studies in communication.
 After earning a Bachelor of Arts in Media, Information and Technoculture from Western University, she pursued an internship in Malaysia at a press freedom organization.

 “In Malaysia, I saw teachers with tape recorders creating podcasts to teach parents about hygiene.
 It gave me the chance to see what communication for development looked like in the real world, in practice,” she explains.
 “That made me want to learn more.”